wp-plugins/cleantalk-spam-protect/readme.txt

 = 3.6 2014-09-15 =
   * Fixed preg_match() issue for Formidable forms and Custom contact forms.
-  * Improved anti spam protection for Custom contact forms.
+  * Improved anti-spam protection for Custom contact forms.

 = 3.4 2014-09-04 =
-  * We've added anti spam for themes contact forms and any untested contact forms plugins.
+  * We've added anti-spam for themes contact forms and any untested contact forms plugins.
 To use this test enable option "Custom contact forms" in plugin settings.
   * We've added auto rotation for spam comments.
 Now the plugin removes comments in SPAM folder older then 15 days.
 This option is enabled by default.

 = 3.2 2014-08-27 =
   * Fixed submit_time() logic for failed submits (comments/registrations).
 Now form fill time resets after every failed submit.

 = 3.1 2014-08-19 =
-  * Added anti spam test over senders Cookies.
+  * Added anti-spam test over senders Cookies.
-  * Improved form fill anti spam test.
+  * Improved form fill anti-spam test.
   * Improved speed selection of the nearest server to website.
-  * Improved anti spam speed for comments.
+  * Improved anti-spam speed for comments.
-  * Relevance anti spam test disabled by default.
+  * Relevance anti-spam test disabled by default.
 To enable test should be used option 'relevance_test'.

 = 2.58 2014-08-06 =
-  * Added anti spam protection for signups posted via WooCommerce order form.
+  * Added anti-spam protection for signups posted via WooCommerce order form.
-  * Improved anti spam protection for Contact Form 7.
+  * Improved anti-spam protection for Contact Form 7.
-  * Improved anti spam protection for registrations.
+  * Improved anti-spam protection for registrations.
 Now the plugin looking for JavaScript antispam test results not only in POST array, but in COOKIES array too.
 This improvement allows protect signup forms for any untested signups plugins and themes.
   * Updated PHP API.
 Now the plugin can resolve sender IP for websites behind proxy servers.
 If the proxy servers uses private IP address.

 = 2.57 2014-07-29 =
-  * Improved anti spam protection for comments.
+  * Improved anti-spam protection for comments.
 The plugin now proccessing website url in the comments form.
   * Fixed sign remove logic for approved comments.
 Previous version doesn't cut sign for comments approved via AJAX call in WordPress backend.
   * Fixed switching to SSL for comments.
 Previous version doesn't use secured connection for comments.